 While these plans are all you will need to build a house, they may not be all you will need to obtain a building permit.
 Some areas of the country have specific requirements that will necessitate a local engineer to review and possibility add details to the plans.
 California, as well as some other earthquake prone regions will require seismic engineering, and possibly energy analysis (which may be a simple form to fill out).
 The coastal areas of Florida, Georgia, South Carolina and North Carolina will have to be engineered to meet hurricane codes.
-Utah will require local engineering to meet building codes.
-Local building departments requirements can vary, even in the same state.
+Local building departments requirements can vary, even in the same state, and even with different plan reviewers in the same city.
 If you are not sure you can contact the local building department for assistance.

 These plans are drawn to conform to the International Residential Building Code, except as stated above concerning local environmental issues.